h9shen/JPGtoPNGconverter/README.md

 # image_converter
-Convert a jpg to png
+Convert an image from jpg to png